If you want to franchise your business, you will have to comply with the Franchising Code.

-There are 3 main areas which are covered by the Franchising Code of Conduct (the Code):
+There are a number of areas which are covered by the Franchising Code including:

 - Dispute Resolution.